If you don’t want to move home, equity release is a way to utilise some of the tax-free funds locked in your property.

 Disadvantages of equity release

 Equity release will reduce the value of your estate

 It could affect your entitlement to means-tested benefits now or in the future

-Equity release is designed to last for the rest of your life, so if you decide to pay it off early, you could have to pay an early repayment charge (lifetime mortgages only), home reversions can also be repaid early, however you would need to repay the percentage of the property released at market value
+Equity release is designed to last for the rest of your life, so if you decide to pay it off early, you could incur an early repayment charge (lifetime mortgages only), home reversions can also be repaid early, however you would need to repay the percentage of the property released at market value

-How much you can release depends on several things: Your age, health and lifestyle, and your property’s value.
+How much you could release depends on several things:

-Although you can take out equity release if you still have a mortgage or any outstanding secured loans on the property, you must repay them, and the cash you release can be used to do this, any money left over belongs to you.
+You can take out equity release if you still have an existing mortgage or any outstanding secured loans on the property.
+However, you must repay them, and the funds you release can be used to do this.
+Any money left over belongs to you.